IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d 10000 http://localhost:8080/api/admin/settings/:GuestbookResponsesPageDisplayLimit``

-:CustomFieldsAboveTheFold
+:CustomDatasetSummaryFields
 +++++++++++++++++++++++++

 "Above the fold" refers to the section of the dataset page just above the tabs for files, metadata, terms, etc. that contains Description, Subject, and a few other hard-coded fields.
 You can replace these fields with a custom list separated by commas using the curl command below.

-``curl http://localhost:8080/api/admin/settings/:CustomFieldsAboveTheFold -X PUT -d 'producer,subtitle,alternativeTitle'``
+``curl http://localhost:8080/api/admin/settings/:CustomDatasetSummaryFields -X PUT -d 'producer,subtitle,alternativeTitle'``